usdetour/usdetour.github.io/README.md

 ## License

-Design &copy; Max Terry & Family.
+Design &copy; Terry Family.
 All rights reserved&mdash;for now, since we&rsquo;re not sure where this will go.

 Product images are the exclusive property of their respective copyright holders.
-Our understanding is that we're merely helping to market/sell these products, and our usage falls under fair use.
+Our understanding is that we&rsquo;re merely helping to market/sell these products, and our usage falls under fair use.

-If you&rsquo;re interested in contributing (or want a product or image removed), please contact us at <a href="mailto:detour@usa.com">detour@usa.com</a>.
+If you&rsquo;re interested in contributing (or want a product or image removed), please contact us at [detour@usa.com](mailto:detour@usa.com).